-One of the largest and best markets in the world is located in Istanbul.
+One of the largest and best street markets in the world is located in Istanbul.
 The Istanbul Grand Bazaar includes 61 alleys and has more than 3,000 shops.
 This market has 250,000 to 400,000 visitors per day and is one of the major symbols of Istanbul.

 Chatuchak Weekend Market (Thailand)

-Another of the world’s best markets is Chatuchak Weekend Market in Bangkok.
+Another one of the world’s best street markets is Chatuchak Weekend Market in Bangkok.
 There are 200,000 people visiting this market every day and there are about 15,000 shops operating in it.
 This market operates from Saturdays and Sundays 9 in the morning to 6 in the evening.